Applying: What's Involved?

 Applications for the 10-month residential master's program are for fall term enrollment, with orientation and classes beginning in August.

-The application for admission opens September 1, and residential programs have three admissions rounds each year beginning in the fall:
+The application for admission opens in September, and the residential program has three admissions rounds each year beginning in the fall.
+Round deadlines for the Class of 2023 admission cycle:

 Applications for blended master's program are for spring term enrollment, with on-campus classes beginning in January.
-The application opens September 1, with two admission round application deadlines:
+The application opens in September, with two admission round application deadlines for the class of 2023:

 Dual Applications to SCM Residential & Blended Programs